d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Matrix-Matrix Multiplication

-If you've gotten the hang of dot products and matrix-vector products, then *matrix-matrix multiplication* should be straightforward.
+If you have gotten the hang of dot products and matrix-vector products, then *matrix-matrix multiplication* should be straightforward.

 Say that we have two matrices